 Arkansas State Flag

-Fishing License Arkansas
+More about Fishing License in Arkansas

 Any person sixteen or older, whether resident or non-resident, is required to possess an Arkansas fishing license when fishing in Arkansas state waters.
 Prices for each type of license are broken down by resident and non-resident cost below.